JBurrellIRL/ProjectFour/README.md

 For the site administrator to create album reviews, a custom album review model was required and created.
 A Comment model was also required to allow users to comment on each album review.

-For user authentication, I used Django AllAuth.
+For user authentication, I used the Django AllAuth package.

 ## Testing